 The Best Time to Visit Lake Como

-Tourist high season in Lake Como falls over July and August, when the weather reaches 30 degrees celsius regularly.
+Tourist high season in Lake Como falls over July and August, when the weather reaches 30 degrees celsius (86°F) regularly.
+This is also when the water warms up to about 20°C (68°F).
 To still take advantage of sunshine-filled days but with fewer crowds, consider traveling there in the spring (April to May) or the fall (September to October).

 How to Get to Lake Como

-Just an hour from Milan, Lake Como is excellent as both a day trip and as a destination of its own.
+Lake Como is excellent as both a day trip from Milan and as a destination of its own.
 While the region is easily accessible by car, depending on the time of year (the summer months being the high season), the roads can get rather congested and parking can be limited.